opencor/opencor-user-documentation/src/plugins/simulation/simulationExperimentView.rst

 You might have noticed that the bottom graph panel has a blue vertical line to its left.
 This is to indicate that it is the currently selected graph panel (a graph panel can be selected by clicking on it).
-Something else that you might have noticed is that the ``Graphs`` panel is now empty.
+Something else that you might have noticed is that the ``Graphs`` section is now empty.
 This is because there are currently no graphs associated with the graph panel.
 Just for illustration, you can create a graph to plot ``V`` (from the ``membrane`` component) against ``V'`` (also from the ``membrane`` component):